xuld/RazorEngine/README.md

 Xuld.RazorEngine
 ===========

-A templating engine built on Microsoft's Razor parsing engine, RazorEngine allows you to use Razor syntax to build dynamic templates:
+A templating engine built on Microsoft's Razor parsing engine written in C#, Xuld.RazorEngine allows you to use Razor syntax to build dynamic templates:

 	string template = "Hello @Model.Name, welcome to RazorEngine!";
 	string result = Razor.Parse(template, new { Name = "World" });